24 min read

 - Hey there.
 Thanks for listening to this episode of HubShots.
 To get the latest show notes, HubSpot tips, and marketing resources, sign up at hubspots.com You can also book time with us to help you grow better, with HubSpot.

-Welcome to HubShots Episode 248: HubSpot Form Translations and Comparison This edition we dive into: Old versus New Google rolling out a major...
+Welcome to HubShots Episode 245: HubSpot Form Tip, NPS Automation Tip, and Reducing your channels This edition we dive into: Being mindful about...

 Read More